syntasso/kratix-docs/docs/events/2022-kcduk/02-writing-a-jenkins-promise.md

   responsibilites.
 * The container writes any resources to be created to `/output/`.
-* The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate worker clusters.
+* The resources in `/output` of the last container in the `xaasRequestPipeline` array will be scheduled and applied to the appropriate Worker Clusters.

 ## Recap {#summary}
 You have now authored your first promise.
 Congratulations 🎉